 Companies without commercial office premises will sometimes use the home address of directors, but this comes with privacy issues.
-However, professional address services can provide a solution to businesses which don’t have a dedicated commercial office.
+However, professional address services can provide a solution to businesses that don’t have or require dedicated commercial premises.

 What are professional address services?

-A professional address service is where a third party, e.g. a company formations agent such as QCF (Quality Company Formations) provides a valid geographical address for use by a company or its directors.
+A professional address service is where a third party, e.g. a company formations agent such as Quality Company Formations provides a valid geographical address for use by a company or its directors.

 What are the advantages of using professional address services?

 There are several good reasons for using professional address services: